Skip to contentSkip to content

 A matching set of exterior, interior, products, services, team, and current seasonal photos so the map result and website feel like the same business.

-Kootenay customers and visitors make decisions with local conditions in mind.
+Kootenay customers and visitors decide with local conditions in mind.
 Winter access matters.
 Summer patio light matters.
 Wildfire smoke updates matter.
-Mountain weather, road trips, ferries, parking, cell service, tourism surges, small-town reputation, and service-area reality all change what a photo needs to show.
+Mountain weather, parking, cell service, tourism surges, and service-area reality all change what a photo needs to show.
+The photos have to belong to the place.
+Event venues live or die on this, because couples book off the gallery long before a tour, which is why what a wedding or event venue website needs leans so hard on honest photos.

 Contractors and trades